 Diet for folliculitis

-Because folliculitis is more common in individuals who are obese, weight reduction may be helpful.
+Because this infection is more common in individuals who are obese, weight reduction may be helpful.

 Prognosis of folliculitis